ahmer1947/Data_Science_Capstone/README.md

 # Data_Science_Capstone
-Coursera_project for analysing neighbourhood data
+Project for analysing neighbourhood data of Toronto